Is there an organizational culture assessment instrument to help identify and define your company’s core culture?

 Is there an organizational culture assessment instrument to help you define your organization’s foundational principles and values?
 Is there some list of questions that can be used in a survey to simplify the process?

 I wish the answer was yes, but the truth is no generic instrument will capture your organization’s distinctive culture.
-There are a number of instruments that say they define culture, but in reality, it’s not your distinctive principles and values that these instruments measure.
-Instead, they offer a set of pre-determined values that are used to gauge a description of your organization.
+There are a number of instruments that say they define culture.
+But in reality, it’s not your distinctive principles and values that these instruments measure.
+Instead, these instruments offer a set of pre-determined values to gauge a description of your organization.
 No generic instrument is going to capture the language and terminology that insiders use and understand as their guiding Philosophy.

 So what do you do if no generic organizational culture assessment instrument can give you the unique description of your organization’s personality and character?
-If you don’t identify and define your valued beliefs, how can you be sure employees will be striving each day to be the best at practicing these prime principles?
+If you don’t define your valued beliefs, how can you be sure employees will strive to practice these prime principles?

 Use a process rather than a generic organizational culture assessment instrument.

-Rather than a generic survey, a process is needed that extracts the principles and values that uniquely define your organization’s core culture.
-The process involves a series of steps to extract your organization’s vital core.
+Rather than a generic survey, you need a process that extracts the principles and values that uniquely define your organization’s core culture.
+The process involves a series of steps to define your organization’s vital core.

 The process has three stages: